-At the termination of a river trip (other than at Diamond Creek), all commercial operators are restricted to the use of the Pearce Ferry, South Cove, or Temple Bar locations within Lake Mead National Recreation Area.
-Within the Pearce Ferry, South Cove, and Temple Bar locations, the Concessioner may use only those portions identified for the purpose of unloading or de-rigging vessels for this purpose.
+At the termination of a river trip (other than at Diamond Creek), all commercial operators are restricted to the use of the Pearce Ferry, or South Cove locations within Lake Mead National Recreation Area.
+Within the Pearce Ferry and South Cove locations, the Concessioner may use only those portions identified for the purpose of unloading or de-rigging vessels for this purpose.
 The Concessioner must not use public launch ramps or their approaches for the purpose of de-rigging vessels and/or parking vehicles.
+No camping by river parties is permitted at either Pearce Ferry or South Cove takeouts.